-Someone Else’s Silk is a collaboration between Margot Errante and kimono collector Prerna Chainani.
+Someone Else’s Silk is a collaboration between photographer Margot Errante and kimono collector Prerna Chainani.
 It is a performance about empathy and the ability to go beyond the Self.
-It begins with sitters selecting a kimono from a range of over 200 early Taishō to Mid-Shōwa pieces.
-Based on the selection, the artists determine the Sitter’s transformation using hair and make-up.
-During this process, they are not given the opportunity to see themselves in the mirror.
-Rather, they are asked to feel the metamorphosis through movement and touch.
-Only once the transformation is complete and they have been dressed in the kimono are they able to see their own reflection.
-They are then taken into the shooting room, where Chainani reveals the identity of the former owner of the garment via poetry or prose.
-She then leaves the room for Errante to take the portrait.
-Once the prints ready, a final exhibition is given to show sitters their own portrait.
+The performance took place in Hong Kong in October 2018.
+It began with sitters selecting a kimono from a range of over 200 early Taishō to Mid-Shōwa pieces.
+Based on the selection, Errante and Chainani determined the Sitter’s transformation using hair and make-up.
+During this process, they were not given the opportunity to see themselves in the mirror.
+Rather, they were asked to feel the metamorphosis through movement and touch.
+Only once the transformation was complete and they had been dressed in the kimono were they able to see their own reflection.
+They were then taken into the shooting room, where Chainani revealed the identity of the former owner of the garment via poetry or prose.
+She then leaved the room for Errante to take the portrait.
+Once the prints ready, a final exhibition - The Unveiling - was given to show sitters the results.